preames/public-notes/llvm-riscv-status.rst

 https://github.com/llvm/llvm-project/issues/61096 reveals that the sanitizers were never updated to account for scalable vector types.
 Since I enabled auto-vectorization with scalable vectors by default last summer, this means that various sanitizers may crash when used in combination with the V extension.
 I did an audit of some of the near by code, and identified a bunch of issues which need fixed.

 ASAN
-   Initial patches posted, and waiting for review.
+   Initial patches landed, thought to work.
+No end-to-end testing as of yet.

 MSAN
-   Will require multiple changes
+   Will require multiple changes.
+Initial changes in progress.

 TSAN
    Preventing a crash will be easy, but proper support may require a new runtime routine.